quakerpunk/gatsby-blog/content/blog/weekly-reading/volume-2.md

 - - -

-If a lack of empathy is what we're missing in our current political environment, here's how you can improve things...
+If a lack of empathy is what we're missing in our current political environment, here's how you can improve that...

 [Dystopian Fiction: How Stories Transform Your Mind](https://youtu.be/4K-_ccYsBI0)